 Of all the scripture verses about the birth of Jesus, possibly no verse has been elaborated on as much as Luke 2:7.
 Numerous nativity plays feature a fictitious innkeeper turning Mary and Joseph away from his door, but kindly offering them a space in a barn or stable full of farm animals instead.
 N.B.
 There is no innkeeper in the biblical accounts of Jesus’ birth, and there probably was no inn.

 For several years now there has been some discussion among Greek scholars about the Greek word kataluma, traditionally translated as “inn” in Luke 2:7.
-The etymology of kataluma suggests a place where a traveller can relax and unwind.
-The 2011 edition of the New International Version justly translates this word as “guest room”.
+The etymology of kataluma suggests a place where a traveller can relax and unwind, and the 2011 edition of the New International Version justly translates this word as “guest room”.

 In a culture that prided itself on hospitality, inns were rare in Israel.
 Instead of inns, travellers were usually welcomed into private homes, whether large or small.
 Larger homes often had guest quarters.
 (For example, the Shunammite woman in 2 Kings 4:8-37 had a guest room built especially for Elisha the prophet to use when he was visiting the town.)

 It is reasonable to assume that Joseph had family in Bethlehem and that he was expecting to stay in their guest quarters.
 What we learn from verse 7 is that Mary and Joseph did not use the usual guest accommodation because “there was no place for them”.